ibm-cloud-docs/cloud-infrastructure/image-migration-diy.md

     * Virtio drivers must be enabled
     * The operating system is supported as a stock image.
 For a list of supported stock images, see stock images section in [Virtual server images](/docs/vpc?topic=vpc-about-images#stock-images).
 5. Provision an instance of {{site.data.keyword.cos_full_notm}}.
 For more information, see [Granting access to {{site.data.keyword.cos_full_notm}} to import images](/docs/vpc?topic=vpc-object-storage-prereq).
-6. You need a server with a browser that has access to both internet and your {{site.data.keyword.cos_short}} bucket to perform the image conversion.
+6. You need a server with a browser that has access to both the internet and your {{site.data.keyword.cos_short}} bucket to perform the image conversion.

 ### Image conversion considerations
 {: #image-conversion-considerations}